-The airport’s easy-to-navigate size also facilitates healthy practices and boosts traveler confidence.
-With six airlines conducting over 100 flights a day, GRR is big enough to get travelers where they want to go, but small enough to better control cleaning procedures, train staff members in best practices and offer a safer travel experience.
+The airport’s easy-to-navigate size facilitates healthy practices and the ability to quickly respond to any emerging threat.
+With six airlines connecting to 34 non-stop destinations and conducting more than 100 flights a day, GRR is big enough to get travelers where they want to go, but small enough to better control cleaning procedures, train staff members in best practices and offer a safer travel experience.

 Visit GRR’s Fly Safe page for more information.

 Arrive confidently!
 There is a team of people at our information desk to help.
 You can find them by baggage claim.